pitt500/OnlineStoreTCA/README.md

 ## Motivation
-**TL;DR:** Build an app with TCA not too simple nor too complex to study the most important use cases, and provide concise documentation to new learners.
+**TL;DR:** This project aims to build an app using TCA, striking a balance between simplicity and complexity.
+It focuses on exploring the most important use cases of TCA while providing concise and accessible documentation for new learners.
+The goal is to create a valuable learning resource that offers practical insights into using TCA effectively.

-I wanted to demostrate the power of this great architecture to build applications for Apple ecosystem, like iOS, macOS, etc. (btw, soon will be expanded beyond Apple world! 🚀).
+I aimed to showcase the power of the TCA architecture in building robust applications for the Apple ecosystem, including iOS, macOS, and more excitingly, its future expansion beyond the Apple world! 🚀

-However, if you want to start learning TCA, you will find a lot of articles describing a simple one-screen application to ilustrate the main concepts.
-Don't get me wrong, that's a great way to start, but I feel that we have a gap between very simple demos and real world applications like [isoword](https://github.com/pointfreeco/isowords) that could be too complex to understand some other important use cases (like navigation and how reducers are glued).
+While there are many articles available that demonstrate simple one-screen applications to introduce TCA's core concepts, I noticed a gap between these basic demos and real-world applications like [isoword](https://github.com/pointfreeco/isowords), which can be complex and challenging to understand certain important use cases (like navigation and how reducers are glued).

-In this demo I've implemented a minimal online store that is actually connecting to a real network API (https://fakestoreapi.com).
-We got a list of products available, we can choose to add an item to the cart, add more than one item like any other e-commerce app (like Amazon for example), and once you are ready to purchase, move to the cart and send your order to the server.
+In this demo, I have implemented a minimal online store that connects to a real network API (https://fakestoreapi.com).
+It features a product list, the ability to add items to the cart, and the functionality to place orders.
+While the requests are not processed in real-time (as it uses a fake API), the network status is simulated, allowing you to experience the interaction and mapping of network calls using TCA.

-Of course, we are using fakestoreapi.com, which means your requests aren't going to be processed for real, but all the networks status are, and you can play with it to map what it would be working with network calls using TCA.
+While this demo may not be a full-scale real-world application, it includes enough reducers to illustrate how data can be effectively connected and how domains can be isolated to handle specific components within the app (e.g., Tabs -> Product List -> Product Cell -> Add to Cart button).

-Even if this demo is not considered a real-world app, it has enough reducers to ilustrate how data should be glued in order to interact together and isolate domains that only cared for very specific components within the app (For example: Tabs -> Product List -> Product Cell -> Add to Cart button).
+Furthermore, I have created tests to demonstrate one of TCA's key features: ensuring that tests fail if the expected state mutations are not captured accurately.
+This showcases how TCA promotes testability and helps ensure the correctness of your application.

-Additionally, I've created tests to demostrate one of the key features of TCA and how it makes a test to fail if you didn't capture the actual mutation of your state.
+If you're looking to dive into TCA, this demo provides a valuable middle ground between simple examples and complex projects, offering concise documentation and practical insights into working with TCA in a more realistic application setting.

-**Note:** Feel free to add any feedback!
+Any feedback is welcome! 🙌🏻

 ## Screenshots
 ### Tabs